 His first book, Violence as a Generative Force: Identity, Nationalism, and Memory in a Balkan Community (Cornell University Press, 2016), investigates the causes and dynamics of violence during 1941 in a multi-ethnic community that straddles the present-day border between Bosnia and Croatia, and their effects on local identities and social relations.
 The book has won four prizes, including the 2018 European Studies Book Award (awarded by the Council for European Studies at Columbia University); the 2017 Herbert Baxter Adams Prize (awarded by the American Historical Association); the 2017 Harriman-Rothschild Prize in Nationalism and Ethnic Studies (awarded by the Association for the Study of Nationalities and the Harriman Institute at Columbia University); and the 2017 Canadian Association of Slavists' Taylor and Francis Book Prize in Slavic, East European, and Eurasian Studies.
 It was also named as a finalist for the 2017 Raphael Lemkin Book Award (sponsored by the Institute for the Study of Genocide).
-A Bosnian edition of the book will be published in 2018 by Buybook (Sarajevo) and a Chinese edition will be published in 2019 by Imaginist (Beijing).
+A Bosnian edition of the book was published in 2018 by Buybook (Sarajevo/Zagreb) and a Chinese edition will be published in the fall of 2019 by Imaginist (Beijing).

 Major Research Grants and Fellowships: